Peter Ujvagi

 Peter Sandor Ujvagi (Hungarian Újvági Péter Sándor; 31 March 1949) is a retired Hungarian-born Democratic politician in Toledo and Lucas County, Ohio.
-He has been a Toledo city council member, a representative in the Ohio House of Representatives, and the Lucas County administrator.
+He has been a Toledo City Council member, a representative in the Ohio House of Representatives, and the Lucas County administrator.

 Life and career

 His nickname is "Mayor of East Toledo", a part of the city with a strong Hungarian-American and other Eastern European-descended population.

 Ujvagi was born in Budapest, Hungary on 31 March 1949 as son of Ede and Magda Újvági.
-When he was 7 years old, he emigrated with his parents to the United States, after the Hungarian Revolution of 1956.
+After the Hungarian Revolution of 1956, he emigrated with his parents to the United States, as a 7 year old.
 He has two brothers, Ed and Charles.
 After a short stay in an Austrian refugee camp, the family arrived in Toledo, Ohio.

 He is a founding member and executive committee member of the Hungarian-American Coalition.
 He is active in the Hungarian Club of Greater Toledo, the Birmingham Cultural Center, and he is on the Board of Directors for the Art Commission of Greater Toledo.
 He was a member of the American delegation to the state funeral of Hungarian Prime Minister József Antall (1993).